benallfree/vibeverse.js/README.md

 }
 ```

+## Documentation

+For detailed API documentation and implementation guides, please refer to the following files in the `@llm` directory:

+- [`vibeverse-api.md`](llm/vibeverse-api.md): Comprehensive API documentation including all available methods, configuration options, and examples
+- [`cloudflare-ssg-do.md`](llm/cloudflare-ssg-do.md): Implementation guide for deploying Vibeverse.js games using Cloudflare Workers, Durable Objects, and Static Site Generation with Bun

+These documents provide in-depth technical details and best practices for integrating Vibeverse.js into your applications.

 ## MMO Integration

 Vibeverse.js provides events for avatar changes that can be used to synchronize avatars across multiple players in an MMO scenario.